High-tech security system helping San Diego schools keep criminals off campus

-SAN DIEGO (KGTV) - Dozens of schools across San Diego County are using a new, high-tech security system to scan every person who comes to campus and keep criminals away from kids.
+Dozens of schools across San Diego County, California are using a new, high-tech security system to scan every person who comes to campus and keep criminals away from kids.

 Raptor Technologies uses a web-based system to scan visitors for sex offender status and custody issues.